ARCHER2-HPC/archer2-website/_posts/2024-08-07-newsletter.md

 The ARCHER2 Image and Video Competition is an event for all users of ARCHER2 to share their images or videos of “ARCHER2 Enabling Research”

 [Full details and entry forms](https://www.archer2.ac.uk/community/image-comp/)

+## Centrally supported software refresh

+The CSE team is refreshing the catalogue of centrally supported software, based on user feedback and usage.
+The following changes are being made during August:
+- ADIOS Version 2 is being installed, replacing ADIOS Version 1
+- Blender is being added
+- Likwid is being added
+- PyTorch has recently been added (w/ support for the GPU Development System)
+- ARPACK, GLM, Matio and Trilinos are being removed.

+We are also updating some existing centrally support software with the following new versions:
+- CP2K Version 2024.01
+- GROMACS Version 2022.4 for the GPU Development System
+- FHI-aims Version 231212_1
+- LAMMPS Version 2Aug2024 for the GPU Development System
+- VASP 6.4.3
+- MKL Version 2023.0.0
+- PETSc Version 3.21
+- SuperLU Version 6.01

+These changes are being made during August.
+For more information please see the [ARCHER2 documentation](https://docs.archer2.ac.uk/user-guide) or contact the [ARCHER2 Service Desk](mailto: support@archer2.ac.uk).

 ## UKRI are advertising for new members of the ARCHER2 User Advisory Group